-Nevertheless, iIn order to limitavoid the need to re-check train compositions at borders and in order to ensure a harmonised approach to route compatibility checks, the UTP concerning train composition and route compatibility checks (UTP TCRC) must be applied.
-The UTP TCRC lays down rules for the composition of trains for use in international traffic and for the purpose of checking compatibility between trains and the routes on which they are intended to be usedsets out requirements and responsibilities relating to the safe and correct use of wagons.
-These UTP TCRC provisions are based on the European Union provisions in the OPE TSI and the European Union's specifications for the register of infrastructure (RINF) relating to this subject.
+In order to limit the need to re-check train compositions at borders and in order to ensure a harmonised approach to route compatibility checks, the UTP concerning train composition and route compatibility checks (UTP TCRC) must be applied.
+The UTP TCRC lays down rules for the composition of trains for use in international traffic and for the purpose of checking compatibility between trains and the routes on which they are intended to be used.
+The UTP TCRC are based on the European Union provisions in the OPE TSI and the European Union's specifications for the register of infrastructure (RINF) relating to this subject.